JetBrains/kotlin-web-site/docs/topics/gradle.md

 </tabs>

-Note that setting the toolchain via the `kotlin` extension will update the toolchain for Java compile tasks as well.
+Note that setting a toolchain via the `kotlin` extension will update the toolchain for Java compile tasks as well.

-You can set the toolchain via the `java` extension, and Kotlin compilation tasks will use it:
+You can set a toolchain via the `java` extension, and Kotlin compilation tasks will use it:

 <tabs>